Last Updated on January 28, 2021

 Coastal Kitchen Cafe

 The Coastal Kitchen Cafe was a recommended stop.
-It is a great laid-back restaurant that serves a West Coast inspired breakfast and has a lunch menu from 12pm onwards.
+It is a great laid-back restaurant that serves a West Coast-inspired breakfast.
+The lunch menu is from 12 pm onwards.
 Small menu, but big taste!

 We loved the decor and atmosphere and the food was pretty darn good.
 The pulled pork sandwich was especially delicious.
 The Turkey and Brie sandwich did not quite satisfy, it could have used a little more flavor.
 Cranberry, perhaps?